 Dubai Tram Tickets

 In order to ride the tram, passengers must have a NOL card.
-This is an electronic ticket card (equivalent of London’s Oyster Card and Hong Kong’s Octopus Card).
+This is an electronic ticket card (the equivalent of London’s Oyster Card and Hong Kong’s Octopus Card).

 The card can be pre-loaded with credit, and passengers tap in at the platform screen doors and tap out at the end of the journey in order to pay the correct amount.

-Most tourists will use either the red or silver NOL cards.
+Most tourists will use either red or silver NOL cards.

-- Red NOL is a temporary card, valid for 90 days with a limit of 10 trips or five day-passes.
+- Red NOL is a temporary card, valid for 90 days with a limit of 10 trips or five day passes.
 The red card costs only 2AED.
-If you need to travel more frequently than allowed on the red NOL card, then the silver card is for you.
+The silver card is for you if you need to travel more frequently than allowed on the red NOL card.

 - The silver NOL card is slightly more expensive at 25AED, but then the card comes pre-loaded with 19AED credit.